 - Return to the first list and consider why those statements your ex-partner are incorrect – write down a true statement about the relationship and the narcissist (i.e: that they were abusive to all former partners; there was no way they would change)

 Educate yourself on narcissistic traits

 People may not even realize they’ve been in a relationship with a narcissist until after the relationship has ended.
-These people often have questions and seek information about their former partner.
+These people often have questions and seek information about their former partners.
 It’s best to protect yourself from potential harm.
 Conduct some research to be better acquainted with narcissistic tendencies.
 Do you know about narcissistic projection?
-What an argument with a narcissist sounds like?
+What does an argument with a narcissist sounds like?
 It could be that you or someone you love is still in this abusive merry-go-round.
-Or, maybe you’re just starting to realize you, too, have been hurt by a narcissism.
+Or, maybe you’re just starting to realize you, too, have been hurt by narcissism.

 Don’t give your narcissistic abuser a reason to resurface

 This means you have to unfollow, delete, and block this person from your social media and contacts.
 Narcissists thrive on drama and if you show as much as a little blip under their radar, they’ll find a way back to try to cause some sort of scene with you.
 We’re not saying you should completely block out this toxic relationship – you shouldn’t.
 That can lead to pausing your healing process.
 But don’t give them a reason to want to start something with you again.
 You’re beyond that.

 If you’re still looking for a way to escape narcissistic abuse…